White House warns US is running out of money for Ukraine war

 While Republicans in the House have been amenable to allocating more funds to bolster Israel’s defence during the country’s month-old war against Hamas, a vocal faction in the GOP is opposing continued aid to Ukraine – largely because denying Kyiv assistance would be seen as denying Mr Biden a victory.

+“A vote against supporting Ukraine is a vote to improve Putin’s strategic position.
+That's just an inescapable reality, that's not speaking to someone's motive or why they chose to vote against it, that's just speaking to the outcome of their vote,” Mr Sullivan said.

+“A vote against supplemental funding for Ukraine will hurt Ukraine and help Russia.
+It will hurt democracy and help dictators, and we think that that is not the right lesson of history, and that every member —Democrat and Republican — should vote to support this,” he added.

-Although some GOP lawmakers have complained that allocating funds for Ukraine does not benefit the US, Ms Young pointed out in her letter that Mr Biden’s request for supplemental appropriations would also pump more than $50bn into US-based defence manufacturing, including bolstering capabilities for building air defence systems, tactical vehicles, and artillery shells made in numerous different states.
+While GOP lawmakers have sought to justify their opposition by complaining that allocating funds for Ukraine does not benefit the US directly — or by suggesting that there are no controls on how the money at issue would be spent — Ms Young, the White House budget director, pointed out in her letter that Mr Biden’s request for supplemental appropriations would also pump more than $50bn into US-based defence manufacturing, including bolstering capabilities for building air defence systems, tactical vehicles, and artillery shells made in numerous different states.

 She added that US aid to help Ukraine “secure its future as a sovereign, democratic, independent, and prosperous nation” would advance American interests by preventing a larger conflict in the region, one that could conceivably involve Nato and necessitate the deployment of US forces into combat zones.